tvanollefen/OSArch/README.txt

 Tyler Van Ollefen and Paul Turchinetz

+The environment that this project was built in tested in is:
+Ubuntu 14.04
+gcc 4.8

+If you encounter any issues while running it, please try running it in the specified environment!

 To run our shell:
 Extract this tar.gz archive into a folder of your choice.
 Type "make"